Koziolek/kata-log/FizzBuzzKata/Description.md

  * if parameter is dividable by 3 return Fizz
  * if parameter is dividable by 5 return Buzz
  * if parameter is dividable by 3 and 5 return FizzBuzz
- * otherwise return empty string.
+ * otherwise return parameter as string.

+Your application should print result for number from 1 to 100.

 ## Focus